awslabs/amazon-datazone-mcp-server/CONTRIBUTING.md

 ### Security Issues

-For security vulnerabilities, please email [trwang@amazon.com] instead of creating a public issue.
+For security vulnerabilities, please create a private security advisory on GitHub instead of creating a public issue.

 ## Feature Requests